hashicorp/packer/website/source/docs/post-processors/atlas.html.markdown

 Here is an example workflow:

-1. Packer builds an AMI with the [Amazon AMI builder](http://www.packer.io/docs/builders/amazon.html)
+1. Packer builds an AMI with the [Amazon AMI builder](/docs/builders/amazon.html)
 2. The `atlas` post-processor takes the resulting AMI and uploads it to Atlas.
 The `atlas` post-processor is configured with the name of the AMI, for example `hashicorp/foobar`, to create the artifact in Atlas or update the version if the artifact already exists
-4. The version is released and available to be used in deployments with a tool like [Terraform](https://terraform.io)
+3. The new version is ready and available to be used in deployments with a tool like [Terraform](https://terraform.io)

 ## Configuration